micromata/Baumeister/README.md

 ### customerName.less

 We used this file to import the modules/files which defines the actual theme.
 You could also use this to write down your styles and omit the use of the seperate files laying around in the corresponding folder `customerName`.
-But thats not a recomondation.
+But that’s not a recommendation.
 See content of `customerName.less`:

 ```css
 // Override and extend Bootstrap stuff